izinex/izinex/README.md

 #### I am a Data analyst and an aspiring Data Scientist and Machine Learning Engineer.
 Welcome to my GitHub, here you will find various projects I have done in the past and are currently working on.

 Recently I have finished a Bootcamp with Springboard on Data Science and am excited to work with all things DATA.
 I am a graduate of Queens College with a double major in Computer Science and Applied Mathematics.
 I started my career with a small start-up as a front-end web developer and was unpleased with the work I was doing, so I decided to pursue a career in big data.
-Unfortunately, as I started my Bootcamp my mother fell ill with her heart condition, as she had open heart surgery in 2019.
-Helping her through her woes and juggling the Bootcamp was quite challenging but a great learning experience.
 My first love is basketball, and my curiosity about data science came from wanting to bring my passion for basketball with the analytics of data science.

 - 🔭 I’m currently working on Data Visualization of NBA players and their statistics.
 I want to be able to bring their stats into life.
 - 🌱 I’m currently learning Bayesian Probability Theory and its applications on machine learning, Deep learning and Computer Vision.